Three Ehrhart Quasi-polynomials: Abstract

 \section{Abstract}

 Let $\p(b)\subset \R^d$ be a semi-rational parametric polytope, where $b=(b_j)\in \R^N$ is a real multi-parameter.
 We study intermediate sums of polynomial functions $h(x)$ on $\p(b)$,

 where we integrate over the intersections of $\p(b)$ with the subspaces parallel to a fixed rational subspace $L$ through all lattice points, and sum the integrals.
-The purely discrete sum is of course a particular case.
+The purely discrete sum is of course a particular case ($L=0$), so $S^0(\p(b), 1)$ counts the integer points in the parametric polytopes.

 The chambers are the open conical subsets of $\R^N$ such that the shape of $\p(b)$ does not change when $b$ runs over a chamber.
 We first prove that on every chamber of $\R^N$, $ S^L (\p(b),h)$ is given by a quasi-polynomial function of $b\in \R^N$.
 A key point of our paper is an analysis of the interplay between two notions of degree on quasi-polynomials: the usual polynomial degree and a filtration, called the local degree.